 As soon as in January 1943 Adolf Eichmann, the infamous SS bureaucrat assigned his deputy Sturmbannführer Rolf Günther (would later commit suicide in American captivity in August 1945) to ‘solve the Jewish question’ in Salonica.
 He was soon accompanied by another two SS functionaries: Dieter Wisliceny, the institution of sending the Slovak Jews to the death camps in 1942, who would be hanged in Czechoslovakia in 1948, and Alois Brunner, later the commandant of the Drancy camp in France.
 He managed to flee to Syria and died as an elderly man six decades later.
 Along with the assistance of the governor the Germans were now supported by the local police of order.
 Already in February 1943, the occupational authorities initiated the creation of the puppet Jewish council after registering the Jewish population, now assigned to wear the ‘yellow star’ on a compulsory basis.
 In the same period of time, the three city quarters had been historically populated mostly with Jews, were now fenced with barbed wire, and turned to ghettos.
-The Jewish population was now expelled from the economic life of the city, were forced to give the keys of their businesses and shops, and their belongings were now subsided to declaration according to a decree of March 13.
+The Jewish population was now expelled from the economic life of the city, were forced to give the keys to their businesses and shops, and their belongings were now subsided to declaration according to a decree of March 13.
 Now fenced with barbed wire, the residents of three ghettos were forbidden to leave the prescribed areas.

 EMPTYING THE GHETTOS